CPP-F1TENTH-SDP/Labs/README.md

 ### Lab 4: Gap Follow
 This is where we design a file in order for the vehicle to avoid obstacles while following a centerpoint via Lab 3.
+As of March 6, 2024, this lab is in WIP.

 ### Lab 5: Scanning
 This lab is meant to allow the vehicle to run itself without a map.
 As of March 4, 2024, we'll not be able to conduct this lab as it requires a camera and we don't have such camera on our F1TENTH vehicle.

 ### Lab 6: Pure Pursuit
-The lab is meant to greatly improve the vehicle's speed efficiency by picking and updating a goalpoint and following that goalpoint.
+This lab is meant to greatly improve the vehicle's speed efficiency by picking and updating a goalpoint and following that goalpoint.
+As of March 6, 2024, this lab is WIP.

-### Lab 7
+### Lab 7: Motion Planning
+This lab is meant to provide the vehicle with some key algorithms in a one-on-one race with another vehicle.
+As of March 6, 2024, this lab has not been started.

-### Lab 8
+### Lab 8: Computer Vision
+This lab's purpose is to implement the F1TENTH's camera system into our existing self-autonomous system.
+As of March 6, 2024, this lab has not been started, and requires a camera.
+As our F1TENTH vehicle doesn't have a camera, it's unlikely that we'll be able to conduct this lab.

-### Lab 9
+### Lab 9: Model Predictive Control
+Related to control systems, this lab is meant to predict the vehicle's future state.

 ## F1TENTH Gym ROS - Install Guide